Presentations

 This is the ‘final’ version of the Architectures for Conversation talk.
 Hence the (ii) appended to the title.

 The presentation isn’t very useful without the notes, and unfortunately at this size the notes aren’t terribly legible.
-So I recommend viewing it full-screen by clicking the little “Full” icon in the bottom right of the embedded widget below.
+So I recommend viewing it full-screen, or downloading the PDF from Slideshare.

 This was a version that I presented at Philly CHI (Philadelphia chapter of the Computer-Human Interaction special interest group of ACM), at the U. Penn campus.